MatteoGabriele/vue-analytics/docs/ecommerce.md

 })
 ```

-Finally it's possible to pass addition option during the installation of the library
+Finally it's possible to pass additional options during the installation of the library

 ```js
 Vue.use(VueAnalytics, {